tkaryadis/squery-spark/README.md

 3. made for the JVM, can use all Java libraries
 4. its dynamic simple and practical
 5. its functional allowing natural data processing
-6. its syntax provides support for nested pipelines(tree pipelines) not just vertical pipelines many people don't use clojure because of its tree syntax, but this is a feature for complex data processing
+6. its syntax provides support for nested pipelines(tree pipelines) not just vertical pipelines

 ## Design goals